 Green fire in the skies, blueberries in your buckets

 Situated far above the Arctic Circle, the municipality has the longest snow season in all of Finland, a true winter wonderland.
-Whether it’s a snowmobile hunt for the Northern Lights or a trip to Harriniva’s reindeer farm at Torassieppi to learn about Santa‘s most important helpers, a winter holiday in Muonio creates unique and unforgettable experiences.
+Whether it’s a snowmobile hunt for the Northern Lights or a trip with the kids to Harriniva’s reindeer farm at Torassieppi to learn about Santa‘s most important helpers, a winter holiday in Muonio creates unique and unforgettable experiences.

-Muonio is the perfect place to launch an adventure across the snow.
+Muonio is the perfect place to launch an adventure across the unbroken snow.
 Strap snowshoes on your feet and go on an aurora hunting expedition.
 Drill a hole in the Muonio River and cast a line for grayling.
 Or just try to beat your own best time zipping around an ice kart track.

 If your winter holiday must have slopes and speed, Ski Resort Olos, about halfway between Muonio and the Pallas-Yllästunturi National Park, has ten slopes and four lifts.
 A great place to ski in peace, away from the crowds of the other ski resorts.
 Deeper into the fells, your chances for skiing grow exponentially.
 The tall, gentle fells are a paradise for backcountry riders and snow surfers, and Ski Resort Pallas offers nine slopes of natural snow.